Sweeping Arrangements of Non-Piercing Curves in Plane

 As shown in Figure~\ref{fig:takeLoop}, this increases the number of intersections between $\alpha$ and $\gamma$ by $2$ by inserting two intersection points along either curve.
 The two new intersections points appear consecutively along either curve but in opposite order along their orientations.
-This ensures that $\sigma_{\alpha}(\gamma)$ and $\sigma_{\gamma}(\alpha)$ remain reverse cyclic.
-In other words, $\alpha$ and $\gamma$ remain non-piercing after the operation.
+This ensures that the intersections between $\alpha$ and $\gamma$ remain reverse-cyclic, which by Lemma~\ref{lem:revcyclic} implies that $\alpha$ and $\gamma$ remain non-piercing after the operation.
 Since no other curve is affected, the entire arrangement remains non-piercing.

 Now consider operation $(ii)$ and let $\alpha$ be the curve defining the digon cell along with the sweep curve $\gamma$.
-As Figure~\ref{fig:digonbypassing} shows, in this case we remove two intersections points (namely the vertices of the digon cell) which appear consecutively along both curves.
-As a result $\sigma_{\alpha}(\gamma)$ and $\sigma_{\gamma}(\alpha)$ remain reverse cyclic i.e., $\alpha$ and $\gamma$ remain non-piercing.
-No other curves are affected.
+As Figure~\ref{fig:emptyDigon} shows, in this case we remove two intersections points (namely the vertices of the digon cell) which appear consecutively along both curves.
+As a result the intersections of $\alpha$ and $\gamma$ remain reverse-cyclic and by Lemma~\ref{lem:revcyclic} $\alpha$ and $\gamma$ remain non-piercing.
+No other curve is affected.